 The University of Maine School of Law’s Career Services Office is dedicated to assisting students and alumni purposefully apply their interests and aptitudes in the law or law-related fields.
 The Career Services Office publishes a wide range of informational materials, maintains an extensive resource library and sponsors various activities, including on-campus recruitment programs, informational sessions and workshops.
 We also offer panel presentations featuring practitioners in various areas of legal practice, including judicial clerks and law school graduates working in non-traditional legal careers.

 For Maine Law Students

 Current Maine Law students should visit my.law.maine.edu for information on clerkships, fellowships, placement resources, resumè writing and interviewing techniques.
 Current students should also visit Symplicity, Maine Law’s career services management tool, for job postings, on-campus interviews, presentations and events.

 For Maine Law Alumni

 The Career Services Office has moved its job board to Symplicity, our career services management system.
 If you have not set up a Symplicity account, please email firstname.lastname@example.org to be assigned a username and password.

-The Director of Career Services and the Senior Advisor for Career & Professional Development are both former practicing attorneys who counsel students and graduates on an individual basis concerning career choices and opportunities.
+The Director of Career Services and the Director of Field Placement Programs are both former practicing attorneys who counsel students and graduates on an individual basis concerning career choices and opportunities.
 Students are encouraged to contact the Career Services Office for additional information on career planning and placement information.

 Please visit the links below for statistics on employment and bar exam passage: